csss860/commonSenseSportShooting/blog/2025-01-31-a-veterans-perspective/index.md

 - Several of our neighbors were shooting fully automatic weapons.
 - The noise from the gun fire was routinely up to eighty (80) decibels inside our home.

 With little to no guidance from the state the laws regarding this hobby are all over the map.
-One municipality requires a 250' distance, another 500', while yet another does not enforce any distance.
+One municipality requires a 250' distance from a home, another 500' from any structure, while yet another does not enforce any distance.
 The one law that could be applied to this issue is aimed at hunters.
-A solitary hunters likely won't shoot 50,000+ rounds in a weekend while trying to harvest a deer.
-Target shooters do though...
+A solitary hunters likely won't shoot 50,000+ rounds in a weekend while trying to harvest a deer though.
+The same cannot be said for target shooters though...

 That is why this bill has been drafted.
 Taking input from veterans, gun reform activists, medical personnel - your neighbors this idea for a bill https://common-sense-sport-shooting.vercel.app/docs/intro came into existence.
 It is in response to the madness that is happening all over Connecticut.